 The New York City Landmarks Preservation Commission communication identified the project areas as possessing the potential to yield archaeological evidence of 19th century occupation.
 This would be in the form of privies, cisterns and refuge pits located behind the houses that formerly stood on the lots.
 Historic research indicates that along Walworth Street connections were made to the sewer in the 1870's.
 Maps indicate that this area contained dwellings prior to the time that sewer was available, raising the potential for there to be privies associated with the project area.
-The specific potential of 114 Walworth Street (Lot 27) is outlined below.
+The specific potential of 118 Walworth Street (Lot 29) is outlined below.

-Lot 27 (114 Walworth Street)
+Lot 29 (118 Walworth Street)

-Map research indicates that in 1869 Lot 27 (then identified on the Ward Map as Lot 26) was vacant.
-The lot was connected to the sewer in 1872 (Sewer Permit #35399.5), and it is probable that this is also the construction date for the house that occupied the lot.
-At the time the lot was owned by John McLean.
-By 1888 the owner of record was Mary Cummings.
-In 1932 the owner of the building was Faustino Savino.
-The fact that the lot was vacant until after the time that the sewer line had been installed in Walworth Street reduces the likelihood of privies being located on Lot 27.
+Map research indicates that in 1869 Lot 29 (then identified on the Ward Map as Lot 28) was vacant.
+The lot was connected to the sewer on May 1, 1871 (Sewer Permit #32130.5), and it is probable that this is also the construction date for the house that occupied the lot.
+At the time a person named Murray owned the lot.
+In 1881 the house was owned by Owen McNally, who continued to own the house until at least 1897.
+The fact that the lot was vacant until after the time that the sewer line had been installed in Walworth Street reduces the likelihood of privies being located on Lot 29.
 Water had been installed some years earlier, making the presence of a cistern also unlikely.

-Building Department Records for 114 Walworth Street
+Building Department Records for 118 Walworth Street